willjduncan/national-park-picker/README.md

 ## Credits
 We used the NPS API for the majority of our information, including photos and coordinates.
 We used AccuWeather's API for the 5-day forecast.
 Materialize was used as our CSS library and JQuery was used for convenience sake.
 The WHEN/THEN section of this README was based off the project assignment Acceptance Criteria.
 All previous challenges, module creations, and in-class assignments up to this point were used to refresh our memory on material we've previously applied.
 Stack Overflow, MDN Web Docs, W3, and Google were critical to our success.
 <!-- ADD FURTHER CREDITS HERE -->
-Josh - Created weather API that displays on the bottom of the results page.
-It displays the 5-day forcast along with the temperature and humdity.
-The API is pulling info the searched park's city name and and displaying on the screen.
-I also added styling to the page using CSS and Materialized.
-Styling of the page is taking place in the CSS and JavaScript files.
 Special Thank to:
 Luiz (TA)
 Luke (TA)